tomergoldst/progress_circle/README.md

         app:ProgressWidth="10dp"/>
 ```

-Adjust attributes to fit your needs
+Adjust attributes to fit your needs, below is the list of attributes available
 ```xml
 <declare-styleable name="ProgressCircle">
         <attr name="textColor" />